 Students who have an intellectual or physical disability should never be prevented from learning or from having adequate healthcare coverage.
 However, navigating the rules can prove especially tricky.
 Adults who receive Social Security disability benefits are automatically enrolled in Medicare.

 There is no rule that prevents these recipients from attending college; however, periodic case review is a standard part of the Social Security program.
 If a case manager feels that, by attending school, you are increasing your ability to work and support yourself independently, you may lose your benefits.

 If you are unsure of your ability to work after graduation, think carefully about seeking a degree.
 There are no restrictions on taking classes for personal edification.
 Students who have disabilities that do not prohibit full-time employment after college are eligible for any of the comprehensive health plans available to non-disabled students.

-International students may purchase a healthcare plan from a vendor who specializes in international student insurance plans.
-These plans are ACA-compliant, and therefore comprehensive.
-Students of any age may enroll in coverage while studying in the U.S., though prices are often lower for students under age 25.
+International students may purchase a healthcare plan from a vendor that specializes in international student insurance plans.
+These plans are ACA-compliant, which means they are comprehensive.
+Students of any age may enroll in coverage while studying in the U.S., although prices are often lower for younger students.

-Usually, plans used by international students are PPOs that carry deductibles and coinsurance amounts.
-In addition to standard medical coverage, the costs of emergency evacuation and repatriation are covered.
-For U.S. students spending time studying abroad, identical health insurance plans are available for purchase.
-Some school plans or family plan providers may extend coverage overseas, but it is not required; check carefully.
+For U.S. students spending time studying abroad, similar health insurance plans are available for purchase.
+Some school plans or family plan providers may extend coverage overseas, but this is not required.

-The passage of the ACA has done much to eliminate insurers' methods of extracting money from your wallet.
-Many industry standards, like charging higher premiums for policyholders with pre-existing conditions, are no longer legal.
+The passage of the ACA has helped reduce insurers' methods of extracting money from your wallet.
+Many industry standards, such as charging higher premiums for policyholders with preexisting conditions, are no longer legal.
 Still, insurance carriers are for-profit corporations, and you need to approach your policy options as carefully as you would any other major purchase.